 I read again, searching, scanning, for a memory.
 My eyes lower to the date in the bottom left corner, an against the grain placement I have always done.
 Not many people know that, leading me to think it really couldn’t have been forged.

 It’s the dried blood which I turn to next.
 The red fingerprints which clutch at the edges of the pages like it had been pawed at by fingers which could only have been mine.
-I even double-check the whirls which have always been a part of me, particularly the jagged line along my right thumb.
+I even double-checked the whirls which have always been a part of me, particularly the jagged line along my right thumb.
 I press it against the bloody print which is its mirror.

 What was I supposed to do with this information which was slipped under my door just past midnight on what I thought was a random Tuesday?